West Falkland

-West Falkland (Isla Gran Malvina) is the second largest of the Falkland Islands in the South Atlantic.
+West Falkland (Isla Gran Malvina) the second largest of the Falkland Islands in the South Atlantic.
 It is a hilly island, separated from East Falkland by the Falkland Sound.
 Its area is 4532 km2, 37% of the total area of the islands.
 Its coastline is 1258.7 km long.

 Population

 The island has fewer than 200 people, scattered around the coastline.
 The largest settlement is Port Howard on the east coast, which has an airstrip.
 Other settlements include Albemarle, Chartres, Dunnose Head, Fox Bay, Fox Bay West, Hill Cove, Port Stephens, and Roy Cove, most of which are linked by road and also have airstrips and harbours.
 In 1986, the population was 265, in 2001, it had fallen to 144 and rose to 160 in 2016.

 Because West Falkland is outside Stanley or RAF Mount Pleasant on East Falkland it is considered part of the "camp", a Falklander term for the area outside the main settlement.